frnsys/nomadic/readme.md

 ```

 ### Browsing notes
-The `nomadic` daemon compiles your notes into a browsable local
-HTML structure as they change.

-It compiles only HTML and Markdown notes.

-References to local files are made relative
-to the build directory, so no
-extra files are redundantly copied over.

-You can browse this structure by running:
+You can browse this notes site by running:

 ```bash
 $ nomadic browse